1227 - University of North Carolina at Chapel Hill Policy on Unauthorized Purchases

 Scope of Applicability

-Applies to all University Faculty and Staff.
+This policy applies to all University faculty and staff.

 Policy